abigail-ryan/serenity-day-spa/README.md

 **Hero Section**

-The Home page features a hero section that has a carousel of 4 of the Spa interior images along with the Sap logo overlay text.
+The Home page features a hero section that has a carousel of 4 of the Spa's interior images along with the Spa logo overlay text.

 ![Screenshot of Serenity Day Spa - hero section](documentation/hero-section.PNG)

 **Welcome Section**

-Below that, a Welcome section which briefly introduces the Spa and its offerings, along with another prompt for users to book an appointment.
+Below that, a Welcome section which briefly introduces the Spa and its offerings, along with a text prompt for users to book an appointment.

 ![Screenshot of Serenity Day Spa - welcome section](documentation/welcome-section.PNG)

 **Popular Treatments Section**

-The Popular Treatments sections show users the 3 most popular Treatments which users can click to view more about, directly from the home page.
-The View All Treatments CTA button encourages users to view all of the Spa's offerings.
+The Popular Treatments section show users the 3 most popular Treatments which users can click to view more about, directly from the home page.
+The View All Treatments CTA button encourages users to view all of the Spa's treatment offerings.

 ![Screenshot of Serenity Day Spa - popular treatments section](documentation/popular-treatments-imgs.PNG)
 ![Screenshot of Serenity Day Spa - popular treatments section](documentation/popular-treatments-excerpts.PNG)